stand w88 slot firm

 I grew up hearing stories of w88 slot grandfather being thrown out of school as a young boy, and the teacher telling him that he didn’t need schooling because he was black. w88 slot mother was told by her high school counselor that she didn’t need to take college prep classes because she wasn’t going to college because she was black. w88 slot father chose to accept a scholarship for football at Wisconsin in 1959 because they were one of the only schools that were playing black quarterbacks at the time.
 I heard the stories of w88 slot mother not being able to use the bathroom when they were traveling as a young kid because she was “colored.”

 Since that time, racism has tormented Black Americans in almost every conceivable way, ways that are too numerous to list.
 Every black American has witnessed the pain it’s caused to our family members throughout the history of our families and our community.
-It is my hope that some of the events in the last week will motivate all Americans to have the courage to w88 slot firm (in the spirit of nonviolence) and shine a light on these acts of “violence” and “Injustice”.
+It is w88 slot hope that some of the events in the last week will motivate all Americans to have the courage to stand firm (in the spirit of nonviolence) and shine a light on these acts of “violence” and “Injustice”.

 In closing, I am an American.
-I am an African American who cares deeply about my country and my community.
+I am an African American who cares deeply about w88 slot country and w88 slot community.
 The images of protest and unrest I see on a nightly basis show me that the devil is alive and well, and right now he is laughing because our differences are dividing our country.
-I pray to God and challenge all of us when our feet hit the floor in the morning that we “w88 slot Firm” to violence, racism and injustice in our lives and in our community wherever it lives.
+I pray to God and challenge all of us when our feet hit the floor in the morning that we “Stand Firm” to violence, racism and injustice in our lives and in our community wherever it lives.
 Then and only then will we start to see change in our lifetime.